buggyrace/buggy-race-server/DEVELOPMENT.md

 The options `--column-inserts` `--data-only` force this to be a data-inserting-only SQL file.
 You can also use `--table=users` for example.

+### How to load a database restore into a local (postgres) database

+The `pg_restore` command will take a dump you've saved (e.g., from Heroku) and restore a database — it contains a few things that aren't relevant in your local copy (such as a `OWNER` information).
+Assuming you've already created a database (it's presumably what you've been developing with) you can replace it with the contents of the dump file like this:

+    pg_restore --clean -O -d database_name latest.dump

+`--clean` wipes the existing database (called `database_name`), `-O` uses the current postgres user as the `OWNER` and ignores what is in the dump, and `latest.dump` is the name of the Postgres dump file you got from doing `pg_dump`.

 ### How to add a new config setting to the code

 Adding a new config setting is relatively straightforward provided you add